 In June 2014 the City entered into a contract with Mintier Harnish to assist the City in updating the 2002 General Plan.
-The aim is to have the City Council adopt the General Plan in Spring 2016.
+The aim is to have the City Council adopt the General Plan in early 2019.
 While there will be opportunities for the public to provide input throughout the process, participation is especially important early in the process.
 The Update process is organized by the following phases:

 - 1. Project Initiation